- Hole 1

 Another difficult par 4.
 There is O.B. to the left and trees to your right.
 However, the fairway is wide and forgiving.
 The approach to the green needs to be accurate.
 Miss a little to the left and you’re O.B.
 Miss to the right, and you’re in the bunker.

 Your drive will determine what your choices will be on this hole.
 Large trees are just to the right of the landing zone.
-Hit it too long, and you’re in the ravine.
-Hit too far left, and you’re looking at a wall of trees to hit over to a green you can’t see.
+Hit too long, and you’re in the ravine.
+Hit too far left and you’re looking at a wall of trees to hit over to a green you can’t see.
 The green is easily approachable, just don’t miss left.

 One of our par 5’s where an eagle is not out of the question.
 A great hole especially during tournament play.
 Accuracy off of the tee is critical to avoid the water on the left.
 The green is large with a greenside bunker on the right side.

 This par 4 has some bunkers that could give you trouble.
 The fairway bunker is well positioned, and can be reached on the tee shot.
 Don’t overcorrect by going too far right or you’re in the trees.
 The green has a large bunker in front of the green.
 You can avoid this by staying left, or you will be forced to carry it.